pragyasen/patient_voice_agent/BUGS.md

 **Call:** `transcripts/call-05.txt`

 **Details:** Patient called with a sore throat and fever (upper respiratory symptoms, clearly outside orthopedic scope).
-The agent treated the request as a normal schedulable visit — describing it as an “acute visit for urgent symptoms,” checking availability, and offering concrete appointment slots on Monday, June 29 with Dr. Zeviu Lukowski.
+The agent treated the request as a normal schedulable visit, describing it as an “acute visit for urgent symptoms,” checking availability and offering concrete appointment slots on Monday, June 29.
 At no point did the agent explain that an orthopedic clinic may not be the appropriate place for this illness or redirect the patient to primary care / urgent care.

 **Ideal behavior:** Recognize the mismatch between symptoms (sore throat, fever) and clinic scope (orthopedics).
-Politely explain that Pivot Point Orthopedics is not the right setting for this type of illness and redirect to primary care, urgent care, or another appropriate resource — rather than proceeding with appointment booking.
+Politely explain that Pivot Point Orthopedics is not the right setting for this type of illness and redirect to primary care, urgent care or another appropriate resource rather than proceeding with appointment booking.

 **Recording:** `recordings/call-05.mp3`

 ---

 ## Bug 2: Inadequate emergency triage for possible allergic reaction